godaddy/node-cluster-service/README.md

 * silent (default: false) - If true, forked workers will not send their output to parent's stdio.
 * allowHttpGet (default: false) - For development purposes, can be enabled for testing, but is not recommended otherwise.
+* restartOnMemUsage (default: disabled) - If a worker process exceeds the specified memory threshold (in bytes), the process will be restarted gracefully.
+Only one worker will be restarted at a time.
+* restartOnUpTime (default: disabled) - If a worker process exceeds the specified uptime threshold (in seconds), the process will be restarted gracefully.
+Only one worker will be restarted at a time.

 ## Console & REST API